Tony Hawk: Ride: Gameplay

 In Ride, the player uses the skateboard peripheral to simulate the riding of an actual skateboard in the game.
-The peripheral, shaped just like a real skateboard, is equipped with infrared sensors to detect motion and display it on-screen.
+The peripheral, shaped like a real skateboard, is equipped with infrared sensors to detect motion and display it on-screen.
 Turning, leaning, hopping, and other actions were meant to reflect in the game realistically.
 In Road Trip mode, the player would now complete different disciplines, such as speed, trick and challenge.
 The Pro Challenge features numerous of skaters, such as Cara-Beth Burnside, Mike Mo Capaldi, Paul Rodriguez, Mike Vallely, Dustin Dollin, Stevie Williams, Lyn-Z Adams Hawkins, Steve Nesser, Ryan Sheckler, Christian Hosoi, Rodney Mullen, Nyjah Huston and Tony Hawk.
 On the speed session, the player can battle against the clock as quickly as possible to get the fastest time, called speed run.
-And in slalom mode, the player can pass through the number of gates as quickly as possible.
+In slalom mode, the player can pass through the number of gates as quickly as possible.
 Trick session affects the player to pull off the tricks for the highest score with a time limit.
-And in Challenge session, the player can skate through a series of five different challenges.
+In Challenge session, the player can skate through a series of five different challenges.

 Development

 In February 2008, publisher Activision said that the game was undergoing research and testing.
 The publisher also said at the time that the game would be a "re-engineering [for] the franchise" and said that there would be "a new direction for the brand".

 Later in May, Activision spoke more about the new game.
 During a quarterly earnings conference, the company again confirmed that the new game would "deliver the kind of breakthrough this franchise needs".
 At the same time, Activision confirmed that the new game would not be released in 2008, but was scheduled to be out before their 2010 fiscal year ends.
 This would put the window of release between April 1, 2009 and March 31, 2010.

-In December 3, Activision revealed a new motion sensing balance board peripheral that players would "put down the controller, step on the board, and feel the sensation of going big...
-Shift your weight to turn and balance grinds, kick back on the tail of the board to ollie, and lean into airs to pull off huge spins".
+On December 3, Activision revealed a new motion sensing balance board peripheral that players would "put down the controller, step on the board, and feel the sensation of going big, shift the weight to turn and balance grinds, kick back on the tail of the board to ollie, and lean into airs to pull off huge spins".
 The title was revealed to be Tony Hawk: Ride in May 2009.
 The soundtrack is also confirmed, including The Fold with their track "Neverender" and Green Day's "Murder City".

 The Tony Hawk: Ride game board was designed and engineered by Product council, the Chicago-based design and innovation firm.